wp-plugins/jonradio-private-site/readme.txt

 == Changelog ==

+= 2.10.1 =
+* Add setting to obey Landing Location for users who login via a URL of wp-login.php without a &redirect_to= following

 = 2.10 =
-* Add setting to no display a Users submenu option for the plugin's settings
+* Add setting to not display a Users submenu option for the plugin's settings
 * Conditional logic for Settings Saved update message in Validate function

 = 2.9 =